Imran4424/Machine-Learning-Models/README.md

 Naive Bayes is a supervised machine learning model which is used for classification tasks, based on calculated probabilities using Bayes Theorem.

 **Now, What is Bayes Theorem?**
-Bayes Theorem is mathematical formula to calculate conditional probability of an event occuring based on the fact the another event is already occuring.
+Bayes Theorem is a mathematical formula to calculate the conditional probability of an event occurring based on the fact that another event is already happening.

 The mathematical definition of conditional probability is for P(A|B)